MrtnBlck/portaal/Readme.md

 **1. Sign in and create a new project or a new template.**

 > [!TIP]
-> You can make a template from an existing project, if the selected template for the project is editable.
+> You can create a template from an existing project if the original template is editable.

 **2. Make something awesome!**